The beauty of our garden does not have to end when the season is over. Preserving your own flowers and herbs will bring the outdoors in!

 A Few Tips

 - Pick the herbs you intend to dry early in the morning.
-The oil concentration and flavor will be at their highest.
+The oil concentration and flavor will be at its highest.

 - Drying herbs will concentrate the flavor.
 You won't need as much in a recipe as opposed to using fresh herbs